Meridian Bioscience (NASDAQ:VIVO) Releases FY 2021 Earnings Guidance

-Meridian Bioscience (NASDAQ:VIVO) updated its FY 2021 earnings guidance on Friday.
+Meridian Bioscience (NASDAQ:VIVO) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of 1.600-1.800 for the period, compared to the Thomson Reuters consensus estimate of $1.660.
 The company issued revenue guidance of $305 million-$335 million, compared to the consensus revenue estimate of $324.35 million.

-A number of research analysts have weighed in on VIVO shares.
-Zacks Investment Research raised Meridian Bioscience from a sell rating to a hold rating in a report on Wednesday, April 28th.
-HC Wainwright decreased their target price on shares of Meridian Bioscience from $32.00 to $30.00 and set a buy rating on the stock in a report on Monday.
-Finally, Piper Sandler raised their price target on shares of Meridian Bioscience from $26.00 to $34.00 and gave the company an overweight rating in a report on Monday, February 8th.
-One research analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
-The company presently has an average rating of Buy and an average price target of $32.00.
+Meridian Bioscience (NASDAQ:VIVO) last announced its earnings results on Thursday, May 6th.
+The company reported $0.56 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.48 by $0.08.
+The business had revenue of $85.26 million during the quarter, compared to the consensus estimate of $87.24 million.
+Meridian Bioscience had a return on equity of 21.06% and a net margin of 18.21%.
+Analysts anticipate that Meridian Bioscience will post 1.21 earnings per share for the current fiscal year.

-In related news, CEO John P. Kenny sold 30,000 shares of the stock in a transaction dated Wednesday, March 17th.
-The shares were sold at an average price of $25.00, for a total value of $750,000.00.
-Following the completion of the transaction, the chief executive officer now directly owns 208,659 shares in the company, valued at approximately $5,216,475.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO John P. Kenny sold 26,181 shares of the business’s stock in a transaction on Friday, February 12th.
-The stock was sold at an average price of $30.14, for a total value of $789,095.34.
-Following the completion of the sale, the chief executive officer now directly owns 253,340 shares in the company, valued at $7,635,667.60.
-The disclosure for this sale can be found here.
-Insiders have sold 66,181 shares of company stock worth $1,789,095 over the last quarter.
-Company insiders own 2.00% of the company’s stock.
+In other Meridian Bioscience news, CEO John P. Kenny sold 30,000 shares of the company’s stock in a transaction on Wednesday, March 17th.
+The stock was sold at an average price of $25.00, for a total value of $750,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 208,659 shares in the company, valued at approximately $5,216,475.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO John P. Kenny sold 10,000 shares of the company’s stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $25.00, for a total value of $250,000.00.
+2.00% of the stock is currently owned by corporate insiders.

 Meridian Bioscience, Inc, a life science company, develops, manufactures, distributes, and sells diagnostic test kits primarily for gastrointestinal and respiratory infectious diseases, and elevated blood lead levels worldwide.
 The company operates through Diagnostics and Life Science segments.
 The Diagnostics segment offers testing platforms, including real-time PCR amplification under the Revogene brand; isothermal DNA amplification under the Alethia brand; lateral flow immunoassay using fluorescent chemistry under the Curian brand; rapid immunoassay under the ImmunoCard and ImmunoCard STAT! brands; enzyme-linked immunoassays under the PREMIER brand; anodic stripping voltammetry under the LeadCare and PediaStat brands; and urea breath testing for H.